 If the software is not technically restricted in usage, which is often the case, people will likely over-use SAP software by clicking on features that are actually not included within the license.
 A non-compliant situation can easily occur.
 Since software publishers tend to offer the whole package, they basically leave it up to organisations themselves to decide which features they activate.

 One example is "Indirect use”, which has been made possible by SAP on a technical level.
 Non-SAP systems can be connected with SAP systems, but validation of the consequences for your SAP licenses is necessary before starting to connect these non-SAP systems.
 Determine which non-SAP systems can be connected to an SAP system and which kind of transactions users are allowed to conduct through a non-SAP system.
 Are these kinds of transactions covered by an SAP engine license?
 If so, which metric applies (user, transaction, CPU)?
 Check if the users who are connecting to the SAP system already have an SAP Named User license assigned to them?
 All users accessing an SAP system need at least an SAP Named User license but that just might not be sufficient.
 Also, pay attention to licensing indirect use when you move to S4HANA for your organisation.
 Whatever situation may apply, any information you retrieve from SAP on these matters is relevant and should be documented to avoid any discussions later on.

 3. Establish if and how SAP licenses are being managed currently

 Are you looking for more quick wins on your SAP licenses or maybe from other software publishers as well?
-We have experts on SAP but also on many other publishers that are ready to help you to not only achieve compliance and control, but also cost savings on the short term.
+We have experts on SAP and on many other publishers that are ready to help you to not only achieve compliance and control, but also cost savings on the short term.
 Please contact us.